Fogo Island

 Zita Cobb and her family happened.

 Zita Cobb, now 59, grew up the only girl in a family of seven children on Fogo Island.
 She was a good student and her oldest brother, Alan, helped her apply to college and a scholarship on the mainland.
 She became a very successful businesswoman in fiber optics and her company first went public and then was acquired in the late 90s.
 She no longer needed to earn a living, and she set off to wander the world for five years, in a 46-foot sailboat.
-Then, as I inferred in a dinner conversation with her at the Fogo Island Inn (http://www.fogoislandinn.ca/), where she is the “innkeeper”, she felt she needed direction.
+Then, as I inferred in a dinner conversation with her at the Fogo Island Inn, where she is the “innkeeper”, she felt she needed direction.
 And direction meant returning to Fogo Island.
-With Alan and another of her brothers she set up a foundation (The Shorefast Foundation - http://shorefast.org/) and began to assist the island and its people in their return to a vibrant life.
+With two brothers, Alan and Tony, she set up a foundation and began to assist the island and its people in their return to a vibrant life.

 They built stunning buildings for artists in residence, and bought up abandoned homes to house them - as well as a variety of trades and craftspeople.
 They built the Inn, a 29 room starkly gorgeous hotel, with an auditorium fit for any Manhattan screening center.
 The people of the island were woodworkers: they built their boats, their homes, their dock buildings and their furniture.
 The furniture had a Scandinavian feel, clean lines, masterful carpentry.
 That led to a furniture business, which now cannot meet demand from around the world.
 The Foundation is renovating performance space for concerts and plays, and will keep growing its visiting and permanent artistic community.
 And so on, and so on.